gulammustufa/AutomationTestingBaseFramework/README.md

-This project contains basic setup for cucumber with java and JUnit.
+This project contains basic setup for cucumber with java and JUnit 5+.
 We can run tests in parallel using cucumber test context.

-Command for running the tests: mvn clean verify -DargLine="-DtestEnv=qa -Dbrowser=firefox" -D"cucumber.filter.tags=@ip-info"
+Command for running the tests: mvn clean verify -DargLine="-DtestEnv=qa -Dbrowser=chrome" -D"cucumber.filter.tags= not @graphQL"

     - If browser is null then the default browser is chrome browser.
     - Browser name can be chrome, firefox.